GrasSoft/360_ez_spinner/README.md

 # Update

 SpinWiz includes a built-in updater that allows you to keep the add-on up to date with the latest features and bug fixes.
-Update Directly to Main: Instantly download and install the latest version of SpinWiz directly from the main branch.

 # Setting up a Turntable Animation